-Our staff strives to create a relaxing, yet professional environment on campus, and it is not by chance that we know our students by name.
-We are committed to offering guidance and resources to our students from their first day of class through the duration of their professional careers.
-Meet the CCMS staff below.
+Our staff is committed to offering guidance and resources to our students from their first day of class through the duration of their professional careers.
+They are here to offer assistance with student needs such as admissions, financial aid, research and technology, student records, alumni resources, and continuing education.
+Meet the CCMS staff below, in alphabetical order.

 Director of Library & I.T.